savchenko/windows10/README.md

 Cheat-sheet for a single-user Windows 10 installation.
-As you might have noticed, things are a little ad-hoc.
+As you might notice, things are a little ad-hoc.

 If you are looking for something reproducible and more of a \*nix flavour, check-out the [Playbook](https://github.com/stoptracking/playbook).
 # Before install
-1. Recognize that you are dealing with the closed-source operating system that has useful features and hostile elements simultaneously:
+1. Recognize that you are dealing with the closed-source operating system that has useful features and hostile elements simultaneously.
+To give you an idea on how chilly MS world is different from a warm \*nix shell, this is enabled by default:

 > Automatic learning enables the collection and storage of text and ink written by the user in order to help adapt handwriting recognition to the vocabulary and handwriting style of the user.
 >